KyleHung7/programming-language/README.md

 The **elbow point**, visible around **K=4**, marks the point where inertia begins to decrease at a slower rate, indicating the best number of clusters for the dataset.

 ![newplot (41)](https://github.com/user-attachments/assets/c4f9cf55-283b-4611-8582-27fe9f46d46f)
-Here's a description for the scatter plot in markdown format:
-# PCA + K-Means Clustering Result

 The scatter plot illustrates the results of applying Principal Component Analysis (PCA) and K-Means clustering to a dataset.